Understanding Why Climate Change Impacts Women More Than Men

 A woman rings out clothing in a plastic waste basket, as she washes clothes with the help of her daughters at a school-turned-shelter where their families were living after Hurricane Maria left them homeless in Toa Baja, Puerto Rico on Oct.
 12, 2017.

 Hurricane Maria struck Puerto Rico in 2017, becoming the worst storm in modern US history.
-Nearly 3,000 people were killed by the storm and tens of thousands of people across the island were displaced.
-In the aftermath, women bore most of the burden when it came to recovering from the destruction, a report from Oxfam found.
+Nearly 3,000 people were killed by the storm.
+And tens of thousands of people across the island were displaced.
+After the storm, women were hit the hardes when it came to recovering from the destruction, a report from Oxfam found.

 “Women were usually the ones who spent hours wringing sodden towels by hand and hanging them to dry, carrying containers of water into the kitchen, bathing children in buckets, or washing floors with rainwater collected in cans.
 It was exhausting, and demoralizing,” the report said.

-This is a pattern that plays out in countless settings, and it deepens existing gender inequalities, according to Alam.
+Women often have to shoulder a larger burden, in countless settings, and it deepens existing gender inequalities, according to Alam.

 “In rural communities across the globe, women and girls overwhelmingly undertake the labor of gathering food, water, and household energy resources,” she said.
 “As droughts worsen and forests burn, they have to travel further distances and spend more time acquiring these resources."

-Climate change is making it harder to manage household responsibilities like cooking, cleaning, gathering resources, and caring for children, especially in remote rural communities.
+Climate change is making it harder to manage household responsibilities like cooking, cleaning, gathering resources, and caring for children.This is especially felt in remote rural communities.

 Natural disasters and saltwater intrusion from rising sea levels can tarnish water quality.
 Women in parts of India and Bangladesh, for instance, have faced health consequences and seen their economic prospects diminish as rivers become saltier.